Our business facilities

 Our business facilites include start-up incubation space, research laboratories to support projects or testing and conference and meeting space.

 Digital Health Enterprise Zone

 The Digital Health Enterprise Zone (DHEZ) programme is a £13 million partnership led by the University of Bradford and backed by investment from City of Bradford Metropolitan District Council and the UK government.
 It aims to make a significant contribution in reducing the predicted NHS £30 billion funding gap by helping get great digital health ideas off the ground and out to market.
 There is a business incubation facility for organisations innovating in technology-led health products located on the main University campus.

-Our campus also has the benefit of on-site facilties such as restaurants and cafes and Unique Fitness and Lifestyle, our fitness centre.
+Our campus also has the benefit of on-site facilties such as restaurants and cafes and Unique Fitness.

 Academic facilities and laboratories